MINJUNKWAK/minjunkwak.github.io/_posts/2017-06-07-google-kickstart-rounb.md

 It is a convex graph with one minimum value.

-The question now is, how to find that minimum value with least effort?
+The question now is, how to find that minimum value with the least effort?

 May I introduce you the [Trenary Search]!
 The mighty solution to finding minimum/maximum value when graph is convex or concave.